-CW 482 Seminar on Outpatient Counseling Mr. Young The Department of Pastoral Care at the North Carolina Baptist Hospital offers a seminar weekly for an hour and a half in out-patient counseling.
-A chaplain-intern presents a complete report of his counseling ministry with one individual.
-An understanding of the person, as well as techniques in formal office counseling, is discussed.
+CW 482 Seminar on Outpatient Counseling

+The Department of Pastoral Care at the North Carolina Baptist Hospital offers a seminar weekly for an hour and a half in out-patient counseling.
+A charlest weekly for an hour and a half in out-patient counseling.
+A chaplain-intern presents a complete report of his counseling ministry with counseling ministry with one individual.
+An understanding of the person, as well as tool person, as well as techniques in formal office counseling, is discussed.